 A physical exam and diagnostic imaging tests will give your doctor a clearer picture of what type of condition or injury may be contributing to your sciatica.
 Testing muscle strength and reflexes will help determine how the nerve pain and damage is affecting your ability to move from sitting to standing positions and vice versa.
 Diagnostic imaging such as X-rays, MRIs, and CT scans can indicate bone growth like bone spurs, details of discs separating vertebrae, and effects on spinal nerves like the sciatic nerve.

-At Nathan Family Chiropractic, we offer a combination of chiropractic techniques, neuromuscular massage therapy, and soft wave therapy to treat sciatica.
+At Nathans Family Chiropractic, we offer a combination of chiropractic techniques, neuromuscular massage therapy, and SoftWave therapy to treat sciatica.
+Ask us about our non-surgical Spinal Decompression treatment at our Disc Centers Of America Office.
 These treatment techniques are all drug-free, non-invasive, and offer a more natural solution to addressing your sciatica and its cause.

 Your chiropractor will want to identify what is causing the sciatica, such as a herniated disc, bone spur, or narrowing spine, in order to provide lasting relief from sciatica through chiropractic care.
 One type of chiropractic technique is identifying misalignments in the spine, such as a vertebra that is slightly out of place and may be causing sciatica.
 A chiropractor will use an adjustment technique to gently restore the vertebra back into its proper position.
 Chiropractors can also identify a herniated disc and use gentle, effective techniques to help realign the disc with its two vertebrae.
 When the spine is in its proper place it will help improve your posture and take pressure off of nearby nerves like the sciatic nerve.